 A pancreas scan may be done on an outpatient basis.
 This means you go home the same

 day.
-Or it may be done as part of your stay in a hospital.
-This may vary depending
+Or it may be done as part of a hospital stay.
+This may vary depending on your

 Generally, a pancreas scan follows this process:

 You will be asked to remove any clothing, jewelry, or other objects that may interfere

 If you are asked to remove clothing, you will be given a gown to wear.

 An IV (intravenous) line will be started in the hand or arm for injection of the radiopeptide.